Cam Gallagher Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.9 K/9, the second-best in the league.
+- The Twins pitching staff is second in MLB with a collective 9.8 strikeouts per nine innings.

-- The Twins have the second-ranked team ERA across all league pitching staffs (3.44).
+- The Twins' 3.48 team ERA ranks second among all league pitching staffs.

-- The Twins surrender the sixth-fewest home runs in baseball (55 total, one per game).
+- The Twins allow the sixth-fewest home runs in baseball (55 total, one per game).

-- In his most recent time out on Saturday, the right-hander tossed 5 2/3 innings against the Toronto Blue Jays, allowing four earned runs while surrendering five hits.
+- His most recent appearance came on Sunday against the Toronto Blue Jays, when the righty tossed five innings, surrendering two earned runs while giving up five hits.

+- The 27-year-old has put up an ERA of 2.68, with 8.3 strikeouts per nine innings, in seven games this season.
+Opposing hitters have a .207 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.